greeeg/redefined.cloud/content/terms/content-delivery-network/index.en.md

 Now, let's take a look at Bob and this famous burger restaurant chain which you can find almost anywhere across the globe.
 Bob is used to travel a lot.
 Whether he's at home or traveling for work, he can always find a place to eat his favorite sandwich nearby.
 They always taste and smell exactly the same, because they're using the same recipe and the same ingredients.
 This food chain has its headquarters in the US, where they elaborate new recipes, so that new burgers can then be sold all over the world.
 If one restaurant has to close because of a fire in the kitchen, you can always go to a different restaurant where they sell the exact same product.

-## An efficient way to distribute your content to your users
+## An efficient way to distribute your content to global users

 Content delivery networks are made possible thanks to 3 different parts: